ChristineTChen/katacoda-scenarios/integrations-advanced/steps/step1.md

 # Getting started

 Make sure that your terminal is in the correct folder and that your virtual environment is activated:
 1. `cd /workspace/integration-extras/`{{execute}}
 2. `source venv/bin/activate`{{execute}}

 Now that you are fully set up, you can start your first assignment.

 # Goals
 1. [Create a Github Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)

+`TODO`: Specify which permissions should be enabled public_repo seems okay - but needs SSO auth for my account

 2. Log in to your Datadog account, then install the Agent in the workshop environment.
   - [Installation Instructions](https://app.datadoghq.com/account/settings#agent/ubuntu)
   - [Check that you can see your instance running](https://app.datadoghq.com/infrastructure)